 Regina’s resource based economy is fuelled by agriculture, oil and gas production and development, as well as telecommunications.

 Regina has been named one of the most affordable places to do business in western North America several times over the past few years.
-The Regina Regional Opportunities Commission attracts new business to the area and fosters the growth of existing businesses.
+Economic Development Regina Inc (EDR) attracts new business to the area and fosters the growth of existing businesses.

 Regina has two school boards supported by property taxes.
 The Regina Public School Board administers all public elementary and high schools, while the Regina Catholic School Board runs elementary and high schools with a Roman Catholic affiliation.

 There are three post-secondary educational centres in Regina.
-Wascana Campus of the Saskatchewan Institute of Applied Science & Technology , the University of Regina and the First Nations University of Canada (formerly the Saskatchewan Indian Federated College).
+Regina Campus of the Saskatchewan Polytechnic , the University of Regina and the First Nations University of Canada (formerly the Saskatchewan Indian Federated College).

 There are three healthcare facilities in Regina: